jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 In **Custom Developed** software, this can be a file or library that is used in several parts of a system or even across multiples systems.

-#### Configurations ####

-Configurations are tricky.
-They have long reaching effects that are not always obvious.
-They tend not to have control systems in place that record their changes.
-Lastly they are almost always impossible to test.
-These things make risks in a systems configuration likely to have a high severity level when they are realized.

 #### Number of People Impacted ####

 How often a system is used is the only measure that effect both how likely a problem is to occur and how severe the problem will be when it is realized.
 For the purposes of severity, it works similar to "Heavily Relied Upon" but instead of being subsystems impacted it is people impacted.